emilienschultz/activetigger/docs/quickstart.md

 When constructing your training dataset, we recommend starting in random mode in order to create a base of annotations on which to train a prediction model.
 There is no absolute minimum number.
 A couple dozen annotations representing both of your labels can serve as a base.
 By default, you need to retrain the model at will, but you can also configure it to be retrained every N steps.

-If the aim is to train a model, we recommend alternating between active and maxprob mode in order to maximize the number of examples from both of your categories prioritizing on the _uncertain_ elements.
+If your aim is to train a model, we recommend alternating between active and maxprob mode in order to maximize the number of examples from both of your categories prioritizing on the _uncertain_ elements.

 ![Overview of the Annotation tab](img/activeannotation.png)